badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - Multivariate analysis involves analyzing the relationship between three or more variables.
 We can use scatter matrix plots to visualize the relationship between each pair of features, along with the distribution of each feature.
 - Bivariate analysis involves analyzing the relationship between two variables.
 We can use scatter plots to visualize the relationship between each pair of feature.

-### Q33- What is the difference between covariance and correlation?
+### Q- What is the difference between covariance and correlation?
 - These two measures are used during the exploratory data analysis to gain insights from the data.
 - **Covariance:**
    - It measures the degree to which two variables change together.